-A Settlor-interested trust is one in which the settler (or their spouse/civil partner and any of their children who are under 18 years of age) can benefit from the trust.
+A Settlor-interested trust is one in which the settler can benefit from the trust.
+This can also apply for their spouse/civil partner and any of their children who are under 18 years of age)

-Care needs to be taken when creating such a trust as any income arising within the trust is likely to be taxed in full on the settlor (whether or not they take the income).
+Care needs to be taken when creating such a trust.
+This is because any income arising within the trust is likely to be taxed in full on the settlor.
+This applies, whether or not they take income.
 Also for IHT purposes, the settlement could be classified as a gift with reservation since the settlor can still benefit.
-This would mean that the value of the trust assets would be deemed to form part of the estate of the settlor for IHT purposes on their death, and also fall within the relevant property regime within the trust.
+This would mean that the value of the trust assets would be deemed to form part of the estate of the settlor for IHT purposes on their death and also fall within the relevant property regime within the trust.
 This can lead to double taxation.

-We strongly recommend that our advice is sought prior to creating a trust where the settlor retains any form of benefit.
-The tax costs of getting this wrong can be substantial, so understanding the position in advance and planning accordingly is vital.
+We strongly recommend that advice is sought prior to creating a trust where the settlor retains any form of benefit.
+The tax costs of getting this wrong can be substantial.
+Therefore, understanding the position in advance and planning accordingly is vital.

-The residence position of a trust is determined primarily by where the trustees (as a body, where they are individuals) are located.
+The residence position of a trust is determined primarily by where the trustees are located.
+This is as a body, where they are individuals.

 A trust will be considered Non-resident where the trustees are not residents in the UK for tax purposes.
 This will also apply when at least one of the trustees is not resident in the UK and the settlor was either a non-UK resident or non-UK domiciled when the trust was created.

-The tax rules for non-resident trusts are very complicated and will depend upon several factors, including the individual residence and domicile of the beneficiaries and the settler.
-It is strongly recommended that a UK beneficiary of a non-resident trust seek advice from specialist advisors like Alexander & Co to ensure they understand their tax obligations.
-This may also involve ensuring that the trustees who are non-resident take action to ensure segregation of income and capital and keep adequate records as to the nature of any amounts distributed to the UK beneficiary.
+The tax rules for non-resident trusts are very complicated.
+They will depend upon several factors, including the individual residence and domicile of the beneficiaries and the settler.
+It is strongly recommended that a UK beneficiary of a non-resident ensures they understand their tax obligations.
+In these cases, we recommend proffessional advice, and we can assist here.
+Trustees who are non-resident should ensure segregation of income and capital.
+They should also keep adequate records as to the nature of any amounts distributed to the UK beneficiary.

-Our expert tax team has in-depth knowledge relating to trusts and estates, having experience across all trust types for both individuals and businesses, including non-resident trusts and setting up trusts for both high net-worth individuals and non-domiciled individuals and companies.
+Our expert tax team has in-depth knowledge relating to trusts and estates.
+We have experience across all trust types for both individuals and businesses.
+This includes non-resident trusts and setting up trusts for both high net-worth individuals and non-domiciled individuals and companies.

-We can provide guidance on where a trust may provide beneficial and assist in establishing trusts, provide guidance on the tax complexities surrounding trusts and deal with all compliance matters, all in a cost-effective manner.
+We can provide guidance on where a trust may provide beneficial and assist in establishing trusts.
+We can provide guidance on the tax complexities surrounding trusts and deal with all compliance matters.
+This is all carried out in a cost-effective manner.

 How we can help you

-Alexander & Co provides a wider range of wealth protection, inheritance tax and succession planning advice, including the setting up of trusts in the most effective manner, through to the preparation of trust and estate accounts and returns.
+Alexander & Co provides a wider range of wealth protection, inheritance tax and succession planning advice.
+This includes the setting up of trusts in the most effective manner, through to the preparation of trust and estate accounts and returns.